 Michael Kirby: Yes.
 My brother, Donald, is a solicitor.
-He is a partner at a large firm in Sydney, brother of the Prime Minister.
+He is a partner at a large firm in Sydney, McClellands, which is the firm of Jim McClelland.
+One of his partners is Greg Keating who is the brother of the Prime Minister.
 He has a busy practice.
 My other brother, David, is a QC.
-My brother
+My brother Donald was a twin and his twin died at 18 months when he developed pneumonia as a small child.
+That profoundly affected my parents, especially my father.
+He still goes very regularly to the grave at Rookwood Cemetery and brings home white roses which are growing on the grave.
+He always puts them in the house at Concord where I grew up.